Confidence Intervals Using Turing's Estimator: Simulations and Applications

 What may be even more interesting is that the coverage of the Normal CI appears to converge to $0.95$ for large, but not too large, values of the sample size $n$.
 Such apparent convergence before the actual convergence is sometimes called pre-limit behavior, see \cite{Grabchak:Samorodnitsky:2010} and the references therein for a discussion in a somewhat different context.
 The theoretical explanation for this pre-limiting, apparent convergence is the fact that, while the limits in \eqref{eq: asymp normal}, \eqref{eq: asymp ratio normal}, and \eqref{eq: asymp Pois} do not hold for any fixed value of $K$, they can hold when $K$ increases with the sample size.
 Specifically, assume that, for sample size $n$, the parameter $K$ is given by $K=\lfloor n^\gamma\rfloor$, where $\gamma>0$ and $\lfloor \cdot\rfloor$ is the floor function.
-In this case, we have a sequence of discrete uniform distributions with pmfs of the form
+In this case, we have a sequence of discrete uniform distributions, where the $n$th distribution has pmf

 for some $\gamma>0$ that does not depend on $n$.
-Thus, the distribution is changing dynamically with the sample size, and we refer to it as the dynamic discrete uniform.
+This distribution is changing dynamically with the sample size, and we refer to it as the dynamic discrete uniform.
 In this context, we refer to the distribution given in \eqref{eq: fixed unif} as the fixed discrete uniform distribution.
 Note that the larger the value of $\gamma$, the faster the number of letters in the distribution grows.
 When discussing dynamic distributions, we take $s_{r,n}$ to be as given by \eqref{eq: asymptotic sd}, but with $p_{\ell}^{(n)}$ in place of $p_\ell$.